dgupta04/Reddit-Flair-Detector/README.md

 - [Procfile] - used for initiating Heroku app
 - [requirements.txt] - Python package requirements, installed on deployment
 - [.gitignore] - files to be ignored by git
+- [db] - contains the MongoDB collections to be accessed by the user
+- [worker/mongoStorage.py] - Python script to store data in MongoDB collections

 # Codebase